Algerian War: FLN

 The FLN uprising presented nationalist groups with the question of whether to adopt armed revolt as the main course of action.
 During the first year of the war, Ferhat Abbas's Democratic Union of the Algerian Manifesto (UDMA), the ulema, and the Algerian Communist Party (PCA) maintained a friendly neutrality toward the FLN.
 The communists, who had made no move to cooperate in the uprising at the start, later tried to infiltrate the FLN, but FLN leaders publicly repudiated the support of the party.
 In April 1956, Abbas flew to Cairo, where he formally joined the FLN.
 This action brought in many évolués who had supported the UDMA in the past.
 The AUMA also threw the full weight of its prestige behind the FLN.
 Bendjelloul and the pro-integrationist moderates had already abandoned their efforts to mediate between the French and the rebels.

 After the collapse of the MTLD, the veteran nationalist Messali Hadj formed the leftist Mouvement National Algérien (MNA), which advocated a policy of violent revolution and total independence similar to that of the FLN, but aimed to compete with that organisation.
-The Armée de Libération Nationale (ALN), the military wing of the FLN, subsequently wiped out the MNA guerrilla operation in Algeria, and Messali Hadj's movement lost what little influence it had had there.
+The Armée de Libération Nationale (ALN), the military wing of the FLN, subsequently wiped out the MNA guerrilla operation in Algeria, and Messali Hadj's movement lost what weak influence it had had there.
 However, the MNA retained the support of many Algerian workers in France through the Union Syndicale des Travailleurs Algériens (the Union of Algerian Workers).
 The FLN also established a strong organization in France to oppose the MNA.
 The "Café wars", resulting in nearly 5,000 deaths, were waged in France between the two rebel groups throughout the years of the War of Independence.